balan2002cbe/poctestweb/readme.md

-# Test app for JACE WoTC Kubernetes POC
+# Test app for Private Cloud Kubernetes POC

 This is a quick and simple test node.js app created together for the purposes of POC to basic CI/CD workflow with Kubernetes and Docker Hub..